 - Schema-first design favors well-defined and decoupled service interfaces over brittle ad-hoc solutions.

-- Protobuf-based wire protocol is efficient, well-known, and allows compatible schema evolution.
+- The Protobuf-based wire protocol is efficient, well-known, and allows compatible schema evolution.

-- Based on HTTP/2 which allows multiplexing several data streams over a single connection.
+- It is based on HTTP/2 which allows multiplexing several data streams over a single connection.

 - Streaming requests and responses are first class.